A Journal for Jordan: Release

 A Journal for Jordan was originally scheduled by Sony Pictures Releasing for a limited theatrical release on December 10, 2021, before going wide on December 22.
 In October 2021, the film was pushed to a wide theatrical release on December 25, on Christmas Day, without a limited release.
 The film had its world premiere at the AMC Lincoln Square Theatre on December 9, 2021.
-The film was released video-on-demand on January 11, 2022 and will be released on Blu-ray and DVD on March 8, 2022.
+The film was released video-on-demand on January 11, 2022, and on Blu-ray and DVD on March 8, 2022.

 Reception

 Box office

 In the United States, A Journal for Jordan was released alongside American Underdog and the wide expansion of Licorice Pizza, and was projected to gross around $5 million from 2,500 theaters over its first two days of release.
 It made $1.2 million on its first day and $1 million on its second, debuting to $2.2 million and finishing eighth at the box office.
 In its second weekend, the film finished ninth with $1.2 million.
 The film dropped out of the box office top ten in its third weekend, finishing twelfth with $600,880.